AztecProtocol/aztec-packages/yarn-project/noir-protocol-circuits-janky-flamegraph/README.md

 - 4987 constraints can be owed to the section of code labelled `compute_txs_effects_hash` (see below how to label sections of code).
 - 42790 constraints can be owed to the section of code labelled `sha256_to_field` (see below how to label sections of code).

-> Q: why doesn't the sum of the parts equal the whole?
-(4987 + 42790 != 45970).
-> A: probably because lookup tables skew constraint measurements.

 ## To use:

 To measure the cost of a section of code, you need to: